hustlebuilder/Inflation-Resistant-Stablecoin/README.md

 # Intro Video
 https://youtu.be/9FZMjFbcW3Q

+A project by Rock Stable, purveyors of ROKS, a stablecoin currently used exclusively for cross-border money transfers (https://sendroks.com).

 # Inflation-resistant Stablecoin

 This a set of Solana contracts written in solang that implement an inflation-resistant stablecoin using OpenBook.
 It is submitted as an entry to the Renaissance Hackathon run by Colosseum.